Finding better ways to provide the materials the world needs

 To request an indemnity please contact Computershare advising them of your full name, address, the company in which you hold shares, the certificate number and amount of any share certificate(s) still in your possession.

-This is probably because Computershare is holding two (or more) accounts for you on the share register.
+This is probably because Computershare is holding 2 (or more) accounts for you on the share register.
 If you would like to merge shareholdings registered in your name into a single holding, please provide Computershare with a written request, signed by all the registered holders or legally appointed representatives.

 You may have a preference as to which holding you would like the shares to be merged.
 If so, please inform Computershare by confirming the relevant Shareholder Reference Number (SRN).
 There is no need to send Computershare your share certificates, as these will remain valid.